flectra-hq/flectra/doc/reference/testing.rst

   real conditions.
 The most important is certainly `createView`_.

 - `qunit assertions`_: QUnit can be extended with specialized assertions.
-For Odoo, we frequently test some DOM properties.
+For Flectra, we frequently test some DOM properties.
 This is why we made some assertions to help with that.
 For example, the *containsOnce* assertion takes a widget/jQuery/HtmlElement and a selector, then checks if the target contains exactly one match for the css selector.